mnot/I-D/uri-get-off-my-lawn/draft.md

 * Client Assumptions - When conventions are standardised, some clients will inevitably assume that the standards are in use when those conventions are seen.
-This can lead to interoperability problems; for example, if a specification documents that the "sig" URI query parameter indicates that its payload is a cryptographic signature for the URI, it can lead to false positives.
+This can lead to interoperability problems; for example, if a specification documents that the "sig" URI query parameter indicates that its payload is a cryptographic signature for the URI, it can lead to undesirable behaviour.

-While it is not ideal when a server or a deployed application constrains URI structure (indeed, this is not recommended practice, but that discussion is out of scope for this document), publishing standards that mandate URI structure is inappropriate because the structure of a URI needs to be firmly under the control of its owner, and the IETF (as well as other organisations) should not usurp this ownership; see {{webarch}} Section 2.2.2.1.
+While it is not ideal when a server or a deployed application constrains URI structure (indeed, this is not recommended practice, but that discussion is out of scope for this document), publishing standards that mandate URI structure (beyond those allowed by {{RFC3986}}) is inappropriate because the structure of a URI needs to be firmly under the control of its owner, and the IETF (as well as other organisations) should not usurp this ownership; see {{webarch}} Section 2.2.2.1.

 This document explains best current practices for establishing URI structures, conventions and formats in standards.
 It also offers strategies for specifications to avoid violating these